Fourth ventricle: Boundaries

-The superior portion of the roof (i.e. of the posterior edge) is a thin lamina - the superior medullary velum - connecting the left and right superior cerebellar peduncles together.
-The inferior portion of the roof - the inferior medullary velum - has a tricorn cross section, directed caudally and laterally, and is formed by the Cerebellum directly.
-Near each of the 3 corners of the inferior roof is an opening into the cisterna magna, the caudal opening being the foramen Magendie, while the lateral openings are the foramina of Luschka.
+The superior portion of the roof (i.e. of the posterior edge) is formed, in the midline, by a thin lamina called the superior medullary velum, and laterally by the cerebellar peduncles.
+The inferior portion of the roof is formed superiorly by the inferior medullary veli and the vermis of the Cerebellum (covered with choroid plexus), and inferiorly by the tela.
+The inferior portion of the roof is where CSF can escape the ventricle through three openings: Near each of the three corners of the inferior roof there is an opening into the cisterna magna, the caudal opening being the foramen Magendie, while the lateral openings are the foramina of Luschka.
+Therefore, the fourth ventricle is the connector between the ventricular system (where CSF is produced) and the subarachnoid space (where CSF is absorbed).
 The roof rises (i.e. posteriorly) to a peak, known as the fastigium (Latin for "summit"); the fastigial nucleus lies immediately above the roof of the fourth ventricle, in the cerebellum.

 The floor (i.e. the anterior edge) of the fourth ventricle constitutes the rhomboid fossa, and comprises a number of general features.
 A sulcus - the median sulcus - extends the length of the ventricle (from the cerebral aqueduct of the midbrain to the central canal of the spinal cord), dividing the floor into right and left halves.
 Each half is further divided by a further sulcus - the sulcus limitans - along a line parallel to the median sulcus; within the floor, motor neurons are located medially of the sulcus limitans, while sensory neurons are located laterally.
 The elevation between the median sulcus and sulcus limitans (i.e. the region for motor neurons), is known as the medial eminence, while the lateral region (i.e. that for the sensory neurons) is known as the vestibular area.
 The sulcus limitans bifurcates at either end - the superior fovea cerebrally, and the inferior fovea caudally.